 Introduction

-This document addresses coexistence of IEEE 802.11bd [1] per the PAR [2] and CSD [3].
+This document addresses coexistence of IEEE std 802.11bd [1] per the PAR [2] and CSD [3].
 The relevant sections of the P802.11bd PAR and CSD are outlined below:

 PAR scope:

 This amendment defines operations in frequency bands for 5.9 GHz and 60 GHz.
 The new amendment shall enable backward compatibility and coexistence with deployed OCB devices operating in the same band.